Bio

-Brookhart Jonquil was born in Santa Cruz, California in 1984.
+Brookhart Jonquil was born in Santa Cruz, California in 1984, and grew up in Portland, Oregon and Tucson, Arizona.
 He lives and works in Miami.

 Jonquil’s projects have been commissioned by the Bass Museum of Art, the De la Cruz Collection, MoCA Tucson, Vizcaya Museum, St. Petersburg Museum of Fine Art, and the Cornell Art Museum.
 Additionally, he has created multiple public works for the City of Miami Beach and Miami-Dade County.